junkidesu/phonebook-servant/README.md

 # Phonebook API

 A simple REST API written with the <a href="https://www.servant.dev/">Servant</a> web framework.
-For sake of simplicity, SQLite was used as the DB (<a href="https://hackage.haskell.org/package/sqlite-simple-0.4.18.2">sqlite-simple</a>).
+In older versions, SQLite was used as the DB for sake of simpicity (<a href="https://hackage.haskell.org/package/sqlite-simple-0.4.18.2">sqlite-simple</a>).
+The project was re-written to use [Beam](https://haskell-beam.github.io/beam/).

 ## Technologies Used